cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should receive email after checkout with order details.
+- User should receive an email after checkout with order details.

 Implementation:

-- The email content created and store in checkout application's template file.
+- The email content is created and stored in the checkout application's template file.
-- Once the purchase is successfully complete, the stripe webhook will send a email from my google account.
+- Once the purchase is complete, the stripe webhook will send an email from my google account.

 <br>